crnsh/bin-cln/README.md

 This is my attempt at creating a Binance clone.
 Storybook was malfunctioning with module aliases, so I've created a single storybook without using module aliases.
 Make sure you have npm version `9.5.0`.

+**Note** The trading view widget takes a few refreshes before turning on.

 There are still quite a lot of issues with this and much to be worked on.

 - Total time spent on this particular project (since assigned) - 20 hours